-2. Teaching approach, class structure, curriculum design, and instructional methodology, courses of study, etc.
+2. Teaching approach, class structure, curriculum design, courses of study, sample daily schedule, pillars of the school culture, and instructional methodology that align with the school's mission.

 K-8 School Design

 Lee Scholars believes that if students are to be adequately prepared for rigorous high school programming that leads to college readiness, then their elementary and middle school educational opportunities and experiences are critically important.
 Our K-8 school design is central to ensuring a significant early investment in the lives of the students we serve.